sanjay-azad/en/docs/ai.md

 ## AI is farce, but useful

 There is a famous saying in the machine learning world: "All models are wrong, but some are useful."
+It means that all we do in AI is statistically estimate the pattern.
+This estimation might be far from accurate, but what matters is how good it is in terms of human perception.
+Because our perception is still far from the truth, it doesn't matter if the AI is making the same mistake in guessing the underlying principle.

-When the universe is constantly striving for randomness, looking for patterns in a time-limited data seems a ridiculous task.
+When the universe is constantly striving for randomness, looking for patterns in time-limited data seems like a ridiculous task.